APandita147/Man-versus-Machine-Learning-Revisited/readme.md

-# Man Versus Machine Learning Revisited
+# Man versus Machine Learning Revisited

 This repository contains the replication data and code for the paper "Man versus Machine Learning Revisited" by Yingguang Zhang, Yandi Zhu, and Juhani T. Linnainmaa.
 For more details, please refer to our [manuscript](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4899584).
 For any inquiries, please contact Yandi Zhu at [yandi.zhu@cufe.edu.cn](mailto:yandi.zhu@cufe.edu.cn).